 Budding and Grafting

 In grafting and budding, two different plant parts (from different plants within the same genus) are joined together so they can grow as one.
 They are important for cuttings that cannot root well or those without adequate root systems.
 One or more cultivars can be added to fruit or nut trees by these methods.
 A good example is pomatoes, which is a grafted tomato on a potato plant that yields both tomato fruit and potatoes.
 The scion is the future shoot of the plant and the rootstock is the root of the end plant where the scion is attached.
 A lot of care has to be taken in these procedures as the success rate is significantly low when not done right.
 Proper binding of the scion and the rootstock must be observed and maintained for up to two years in order to have a successful procedure.
 Rubber budding strips work better as they expand with the growing plant.
-For detailed information on this and how to do it, please go to the following websites:

 • Find a container that will be able to hold the cutting and add water.
 Place cuttings with the foliage on the water surface leaving the bare stem in the water.
 Let the leaf cutting rest just above the surface of the water.
-You could also suspend the top of the cutting to allow for just the end of the cutting to touch the water.• Place the container in a sunlit area or where there is a good amount of sunrays coming through.
+You could also suspend the top of the cutting to allow for just the end of the cutting to touch the water.• Place the container in a sunlit area or where there is a good amount of filtered light coming through.

 • Watch for root growth and refill water as needed.